FrancescoZanella/DataQualityImpact/README.md

 )

 ```
-An explanation of the most significant parameters and the rationale behind their selection:
+An explanation of the most significant parameters and the rationale behind their selection:
-- **n_samples**: A dataset with 1000 samples might be deemed sufficiently representative to address the complexity of the problem.
+- **n_samples**: A dataset with 1000 samples might be deemed sufficiently representative to address the complexity of the problem.
 This size can capture variations in
 the data and provide a reliable basis for analysis.
 - **n_features**: I kept 3 features to enhance visualization, manage model complexity,
 and reduce computational requirements, ensuring a focused analysis on key variables for interpretation and understanding of relationships.